How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 5. Social media influencers

 Do you have supporters with a significant online following?
 Are any of your donors online influencers?
-In the age of social media, the importance of online influence cannot be ignored.
-This method can be especially helpful for attracting new people to your virtual and hybrid events.
+Leveraging online influence can help you attract new people to your virtual and hybrid events.

 Choose a few supporters with large online followers.
 Create and send them a referral code and ask them to encourage their audience to attend the event.
 Creating a different referral code for each influencer will help you know which individual had the best response.
 This can be useful in case of your future events.